hosseininaveh/mav0_reader/Readme.md

 ## MAV0 Sequence Publisher
+EuRoC MAV dataset is a benchmarking dataset for monocular and stereo visual odometry that is captured from drone-mounted devices.

 # Overview:
 This Python script is designed to publish data from the MAV0 dataset using ROS2.
 It publishes images from two cameras, IMU data, UAV position, and state data.